 I love working on cash flow management problems.
 I approach cash flow management through two different lenses.
 One lense is upstream cash flows and the second is downstream.
 Most articles on cash flow directed toward small business owners are downstream in nature such as improving AR collections and speeding up inventory turns.
 I prefer focusing on upstream cash flow–marketing and sales.[Read more…] about The 4 Best Books on Sales Management

 Where is Don Draper when you need him?
 I need an attention-grabbing title for top accounting books all of us should consider reading.
 I need his help because this is a topic where I need help on getting you past the headline.[Read more…] about The Best Accounting Books Ever Written

 What happens after you finish reading a great book?
 You know, the one you tell everyone about or the one you can’t quit thinking about.
 I know, you want a similar follow-up, right?[Read more…] about You Finished a Great Book, Now What?

 I guess I have a pea-sized brain.
 While working for KPMG, first-year accountants (aka grunts) were inundated with internal controls training (alums, remember SEADOC?).
 But I just didn’t get it.
 How did/do accountants learn how to steal?
-If only I had these two books at my fingertips nearly 30 years earlier.[Read more…] about Best Books about Accounting Fraud
+If only I had these two books at my fingertips nearly 30 years earlier.[Read more…] about Best Books about Financial Fraud